-- Marking with pupils during the lesson in green pen should be encouraged as this gives immediate feedback - Pupils not working directly with a teacher or TA may be completing practical work, large paper tasks, iPad supported tasks etc. This work is not expected to be marked and does not always need to be photographed for books.
-A photographic record may be kept on the class website page or ClassDojo - Time needs to be planned during allocated English and Maths lessons for feedback to be followed up and corrections, responses or editing flaps to be made (not during other curriculum lessons) This principle should be applied across the curriculum where relevant - Peer marking and self-assessment should be taught and modelled.
-Check lists and use of success criteria can be used to support this, keeping the process effective & focussed - Where 'Teacher chat', 'verbal feedback' or '1-1 supported re-visit' is used, it is useful to see evidence of purple pen corrections, improvements or reflection, though further comments are not needed. - Staff are encouraged to be innovative in their feedback strategies.
-Good examples have included whole class feedback sheets with self selection targets; printed hot questions/next steps; marking ladders; pupil reflection and reasoning comments in purple pen, sharing of good examples - Mark with ticks and dots (to show where corrections are needed) - Lines to be drawn with a ruler and green pen to show that a response is expected - Marking keys relevant to the age phase are displayed for pupils to reference
+- \ Marking with pupils during the lesson should be encouraged as this gives immediate feedback - Pupils not working directly with a teacher or TA may be completing practical work, large paper tasks, iPad supported tasks etc. This work is not expected to be marked and does not always need to be photographed for books.
+A photographic record may be kept on the class website page or ClassDojo - \ Time needs to be planned during allocated English and Maths lessons for marking and feedback to be followed up and corrections and responses to be made (not during other curriculum lessons) This principle should be applied across the curriculum where relevant - Peer marking and self-assessment should be taught and modelled.
+Check lists and use of success criteria can be used to support this, keeping the process effective & focussed - \ Where 'Teacher chat', 'verbal feedback' or '1-1 supported re-visit' is used, it is useful to see evidence of purple pen corrections, improvements or reflection, though further comments are not needed. - \ Staff are encouraged to be innovative in their feedback strategies.
+Good examples have included whole class feedback sheets with self selection targets; printed hot questions/next steps; marking ladders; pupil reflection and reasoning comments in purple pen - \ 'Page to mark' can be used for longer pieces of writing when the teacher is providing feedback with the pupil - \ Mark with ticks and dots (to show where corrections are needed) - Lines to be drawn with a ruler and green pen to show that a response is expected - \ Marking keys relevant to the age phase are displayed for pupils to reference